yazi-rs/yazi-rs.github.io/versioned_docs/version-26.1.22/image-preview.md

 # Image Preview

-Yazi has done a lot of work to adapt to different terminals and multiplexers, trying their best to make it out-of-the-box for users.
+Yazi has done a lot of work to adapt to different terminals and multiplexers, aiming to provide an out-of-the-box experience for users.

-This is by no means a simple task, to reduce maintenance costs, we only guarantee it is available in the **_latest version_** of terminals and multiplexers (tmux, Zellij):
+This is by no means a simple task.
+To reduce maintenance costs, we only guarantee support in the **_latest versions_** of terminals and multiplexers (tmux, Zellij):

 | Platform                                                                     | Protocol                               | Support                                  |
 | ---------------------------------------------------------------------------- | -------------------------------------- | ---------------------------------------- |